Search results

 COVID-19 pandemic

-… Threat to public health For people living in conflict zones, the spread of COVID-19 … given the lack of life-saving health care for other medical needs.
+… Threat to public health For people living in conflict zones, … a response to the pandemic when the dangers of armed conflict – such as gunfire, … given the lack of life-saving health care for other medical needs.
 Featured …

 Topic